mateuszm-arianelabs/eliza-hedera/packages/plugin-hedera/README.md

 ```
 Currently, EVM wallet addresses are **not supported.** Please pass Hedera addresses (ex. `0.0.5423981`).

+Examples of other supported requests for this action:
 ```
 Whats HBAR balance of wallet 0.0.5423981
 Show me HBAR balance of wallet 0.0.5423949.
 Call HEDERA_HBAR_BALANCE action